m-jahn/shiny-genome-stats/README.md

 <img src="example.png" width="800px" style="display: block; margin: auto;" />

+### Features

+- shows **number of proteins** broken down by categories such as 'reviewed', 'hypothetical', etc.
+- shows presumed **localization** of proteins
+- shows **length**/size distribution of proteins
+- summarized biological processes: top 20 GO terms by number of proteins annotated for the respective term
+- genomic features: currently number, name and length of the different chromosomes/plasmids per strain
+- if you like to see **more features, please request by posting a [github issue](https://github.com/m-jahn/shiny-genome-stats/issues)**

 ### Getting started

 If you want to run this app *locally*, you need to have R > 4.0.0 (optionally also Rstudio) and these libraries installed: